AymenSahbani/maze-escalator/README.md

 * Working maze
 * Maze solver

+## v1

+* Maze prints path after being solved (if it can be solved)
+* Fixed bug where temporary walls weren't always removed

 ## Known bugs

-* Walls sometimes disappear after being explored
+* Only the first solution is shown